7 Top Genesys Alternatives & Competitors [2024]

 Strengths

-Aircall is easy to set up and has an intuitive interface, making it accessible for users with varying levels of technical expertise.
+Aircall is easy to set up and has an intuitive interface, making it accessible to users with varying levels of technical expertise.

 As the name might suggest, Aircall specializes in calling rather than digital channels.
 It does so by complementing its call center software with AI transcription and integration into popular tools like Zendesk, HubSpot, and Intercom.